huangchenzhao/openyurt/docs/proposals/20240808-enhance-operational-efficiency-of-K8s-cluster-in-user's-IDC.md

   This project solves the pain points mentioned above, which automates the operation and maintenance of control plane components of tenant-K8s to replace manual user operations, and affords users who needs continuous deployment for offline tasks a efficient operation scheme to manage their IDC K8s cluster.

 - Time Planning：
+  - 2024.07: Thorough discussion with mentor to determine the direction and design of the topic.
+  - 2024.08: Submitting design documents and reading openyurt source code.
+  - 2024.09: Functional code development, and corresponding unit and e2e testing.

 ## Project Schedule